stock42/s42-core/DOCUMENTATION/ROUTECONTROLLERS.md

 - **_404**: A function to send a 404 Not Found response with a given body.
 - **_500**: A function to send a 500 Internal Server Error response with a given body.

-### `next: () => void`

-A function to pass control to the next middleware function.
-This is useful for chaining multiple middleware functions together.

 ## Use Cases

 ### Example 1: Managing Routes and Controllers